Stress Reducing Ideas for Difficult Times

 We understand that life, especially for women, can be extremely busy and hectic and sometimes you just need some ‘me’ time to escape and feel rejuvenated again.

 Our welcoming, accredited, private one-on-one beauty salon and quiet, secluded surroundings in a residential location in Woodbine, Campbelltown, promote a sense of tranquillity and serenity enabling your body to feel both completely relaxed and de-stressed.
-For your convenience on-site parking is available right outside our front door, away from shopping centres and Campbelltown CBD.
+For your convenience, VIP on-site parking is available right outside our front door, away from shopping centres and Campbelltown CBD.

 Pamela, a fully accredited and licensed Beauty Therapist with over 12 years of experience, delivers personalised, high-quality, pampering beauty treatments for women, customising all treatments to suit your individual needs and circumstances.